luka-kovacevic/BMA-POCRM/README.md

 11. **simulation_analysis.R:** *Analyse simulation study results.*
 12. **slurm_calib.txt:** *Script used for calibration via HPC.*
 13. **slurm_sim.txt:** *Script used for simulation study via HPC.*
+14. **output:** *Contains output from calibration and simulation studies.
+Note: For analysis to be carried out, these files must be in the same folder as the corresponding analysis scripts.*